dzekelid/events/_listings/meetup/rsvp-post.md

       operationId: deprecated
       parameters:
       - in: query
-        name: '*event_id'
-        description: The event that you are RSVP'ing to
-        type: string
-      - in: query
-        name: '*rsvp'
-        description: The RSVP setting - value must be either "yes"
-        type: string
-      - in: query
         name: answer_{qid}
         description: Answers to event survey questions
         type: string
       - in: query
         name: comments
         description: A comment to post along with the RSVP
+        type: string
+      - in: query
+        name: event_id
+        description: The event that you are RSVP'ing to
         type: string
       - in: query
         name: guests